simmons-wustl/seed-labs_CTF/README.md

 ### Capture the Flags

-Please see the CTF README for more information about the CTF portion of this project.
+Please [read this](./ctf/README.md) for more information about the CTF portion of this project.
 The CTF challenges are divided into 4 categories, and each one has its own folder, located in the [ctf](./ctf/) directory.